Online Navigation Refinement: Achieving Lane-Level Guidance by Associating Standard-Definition and Online Perception Maps: #1

 In order of SA, we apply a space filling curve $ \varphi^{-1}: \mathbb{Z}^3 \to \mathbb{Z} $ to serialize the vectors in a 1D sequence, preserving spatial locality.
 Four curves are used: Z-order, Transposed-Z, Hilbert, and Transposed-Hilbert.
 To avoid bias toward specific curve types, we randomly select one curve per training iteration.
 In addition, similar to PA, if there are multiple tokens that belong to a single token after the coordinate calculation, we will average the multiple tokens in the sort and copy that token to all the corresponding tokens in the reverse sort.

+During the group stage, tokens are partitioned based on the sorted sequence, each partition matching the patch size.
+Following this, the model executes self-attention computations within these partitions.
+Similar to PA, the self-attention (SA) algorithm has a time complexity of $O(kn)$, where $k$ is the patch size and $n$ is the number of token, indicating that the complexity of SA remains linear.

-\subsection{Post Process}
+\appsubsection{Post Process}

 In the main manuscript, we offer a narrative explanation of the post-processing.
 To enhance clarity, we also present a mathematical formulation of the post-processing details.
-Let $\mathcal{R}$ denote the road as the vocabulary in the traditional beem search with size $|\mathcal{R}|$, and $k$ represent the beam width.
+Let $\mathcal{R}$ denote the road as the vocabulary in the traditional beam search with size $|\mathcal{R}|$, and let $k=4$ represent the width of the beam.
 At each step $t$, the algorithm maintains a set $B_t$ of candidates path $k$, each associated with a score $s(h)$ defined as the sum of logarithmic conditional probabilities.
 The search begins by selecting the token $w^*$ with the maximum initial probability $P(w|x)$ given as input $x$, forming the singleton initial set:

 which simplifies to:

 This initialization bypasses conventional fixed start tokens and prioritizes high-probability seeds.